 When a migraine strikes, throbbing head pain, dizziness, and nausea can wreck social plans and prevent people from working for hours or even days.
-However, there can be more serious problems for some migraine sufferers.
-Researchers have linked migraine to an increased risk of both strokes and heart attacks.
+However, migraines and heart disease can go hand in hand: there can be more serious problems for some migraine sufferers, as researchers have linked migraine to an increased risk of both strokes and heart attacks.

 The risk appears to be highest, especially for stroke, if you experience migraine with aura — and 20 percent of migraineurs (people who have migraines) do.